Gwanghwamun Square: Administration

-On 23 September 2012, the Government started on a trial basis, a 550-m designated section of Sejong-ro as pedestrian-only but permitted for cyclists.
-The section includes the road from the Gwanghwamun three-way intersection, along the plaza in front of the Sejong Center for the Performing Arts to the Sejong-ro intersection.
+On 23 September 2012, on a trial basis, the government designated a 550-m section of Sejong-ro as pedestrian- and cyclist-only.
+The section starts from the road at the Gwanghwamun three-way intersection, goes along the plaza in front of the Sejong Center for the Performing Arts, and ends at the Sejong-ro intersection.

 Events

-The Square is the location for the start of the annual Seoul International Marathon, which finishes within the Olympic Stadium.
+The Square is the starting location of the annual Seoul International Marathon, which finishes within the Olympic Stadium.

-In the first winter after its opening the Square hosted an open air ice-rink from 12 December 2009 to 15 February 2010.
+In the first winter after its opening, the Square hosted an open-air ice rink from 12 December 2009 to 15 February 2010.
 The public rink was 2,250 sq. m, which was larger than the one at Seoul Plaza at 2,100 sq. m.

 The plaza was one of the sites of street cheering during the 2002 FIFA World Cup.